bdevans/DPE/README.md

 - [ ] How to calculate "pseudo ground truth" for Diabetes data
 - [ ] How to generate a single proportion from EMD method
 - [ ] Supplementary figure showing the Excess breakdown for different degrees of overlap?
+- [ ] Should the grid search plots colour +/- error?

 TODO